Yale Dramatic Association: History

 As archivist Gerasimos Tsourapas described its first days:

 Cole Porter was undoubtedly the best-known of the Dramat's early Twentieth-Century figures.
 Not only did he perform both male and female roles, but he wrote and directed three "smoker" productions and composed the totemic song "The Queen of the Yale Dramat" (1911) satirizing drag roles.
 His first show, And Still the Villain Pursued Her, poked fun at melodramas, while the second, Kaleidoscope, was a send-up of college life.

 Since Porter's days the Dramat has fostered the careers of many distinguished actors, for example in the World Premiere production of Arthur Miller's The Crucible in 1957, (in two acts) prior to Broadway.
 In 1960 Sam Waterston and Austin Pendleton starred in Waiting for Godot.
 The Dramat was the first company to perform Thornton Wilder's one act play, The Long Christmas Dinner.

 During the 1970s the company expanded its range and sophistication, with daring productions such as The Frogs, a musical adaptation of the Aristophanes comedy by Stephen Sondheim and Burt Shevelove, staged in the pool of Payne Whitney Gymnasium.
 Ted Tally, a future Academy Award winning screenwriter for Silence of the Lambs starred opposite Alley Mills of television's The Wonder Years.
 While Meryl Streep trod the boards at the Drama School, Mark Linn-Baker and Robert Picardo delighted audiences on the Dramat stage.

 The 1980s saw additional steps forward, with original works by undergraduates such as Tina Landau, class of 1984.
 Her In the Image of Kings was a provocative treatment of lunatic monarchs.
 Since then the Dramat has maintained its high standards with both classics and modern masterpieces, musicals, reviews, light operas, and the occasional spoof in the tradition of Porter.

 Administration

-The Dramat is run by a ten undergraduate member executive board which oversees the daily business of the Dramat, which includes selecting repertoire for performance and choosing or hiring directors for its productions.
+The Dramat is run by an eleven undergraduate member executive board which oversees the daily business of the Dramat, which includes selecting repertoire for performance and choosing or hiring directors for its productions.
 The Dramat's membership includes around 100 Yale undergraduates as well as many honorary and life-time members.

 The Dramat played a large part in the founding of the Yale School of Drama and the construction of its main facility, the University Theater (also known as the UT).